Gonatus antarcticus

 Gonatus antarcticus is a squid in the family Gonatidae.
 The species is known with certainty only from southern Atlantic waters but it may have a circum-Antarctic distribution.
+Historically, G. antarcticus was known to scientists only from dead specimens caught by fishermen and remains found in the bellies of larger animals.
+However, in December 2024, a free-swimming live squid was captured on video at 7,000 feet by a remotely operated vehicle owned by the Schmidt Ocean Institute making a film for National Geographic.

 Distribution

 G. antarcticus occurs in waters of the Southern Ocean.
 Its range may be circumpolar with an Antarctic and Sub-Antarctic distribution.

 Ecology

-This squid is eaten by several predators in the Southern Ocean, like Albatrosses, Sperm whales, Seals and Penguins.
+This squid is eaten by several predators in the Southern Ocean, like colossal squid, sperm whales, seals and (when smaller) penguins and albatrosses.

-Based on stable isotopes analysis, this squid may be a top predator on its natural habitat.
+Based on stable isotopes analysis, the squid may be a top predator in its natural habitat.